ohsome quality API (OQAPI)

 exemplary OQT result of the Mapping Saturation indicator

-OQT builds upon existing OSM analysis infrastructure at HeiGIT, in particular the ohsome API and the OSHDB to analyze OSM history.
+OQAPI builds upon existing OSM analysis infrastructure at HeiGIT, in particular the ohsome API and the OSHDB to analyze OSM history.

 How to use OQAPI